pbdtools/xfds/docs/files/fds.md

 !!! example
     All the input and output files on this page can be found in the [xFDS Examples directory](https://github.com/pbdtools/xfds/tree/main/examples).

 xFDS allows you to add more features to your FDS input files using the [Jinja template syntax](https://jinja.palletsprojects.com/en/3.1.x/templates/).
-While this page will cover a high level overview of the Jinja syntax, the user is encouraged to read the Jinja documentation for more information.
+While this page covers a high level overview of the Jinja syntax, the user is encouraged to read the Jinja documentation for more information.

 xFDS uses Jinja's default delimeters.
 They are